rails-girls-summer-of-code/summer-of-code/blog/_posts/2017-09-19-a-song-like-summer.md

 ![Nothing to worry](/img/blog/2017/2017-09-19-when-things-work.gif )
 <div class="image-credits"><b>When everything works fine..
 (Image : giphy.com)</b></div>

 Last but not the least, we would like to say thanks to everyone for supporting us throughout this journey.
-And **THANK YOU RGSoC** for giving us this awesome opportunity!
+And **THANK YOU RGSoC** for giving us this awesome opportunity. 😇

 Follow us on Twitter at [@TeamFusionJK](https://twitter.com/TeamFusionJK), [@JanakshiDulanga](https://twitter.com/JanakshiDulanga) and [@KbKalpani](https://twitter.com/KbKalpani)
 Read our [blog](https://rgsocteamfusion.wordpress.com/) on WordPress.